AVEVA/sample-adh-data_retrieval-power_query_m/README.md

 The sample is configured using the file [appsettings.placeholder.json](ClientCredentialFlow/appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

 Replace the placeholders in the `appsettings.json` file with your Tenant Id, Client Id and Client Secret, Namespace Id, and the current Api Version.
-Optionally, a default Asset, Data View, start index, end index, and interval can be configured for queries.
+Optionally, a default Asset, Asset Query, Data View, start index, end index, and interval can be configured for queries.

 ## Running the sample